jorgeduardos/RGB-game/README.md

 # RGB-game
-This app is an RGB color guessing game, Where a color is given in an RGB format and the user has to guess which color is it.
+This web-app is an RGB color guessing game, Where a color is given in an RGB format, and a palet of random colors is given including the color that has to be guess.
+To guess the color just clock on it.